neu-se/CS4530-Fall-2023/tutorials/week1-typescript.md

 }
 ```

-In the above code sample shows, the two child classes have different business rules to implement when it comes to opening an account – mainly different opening balances.
+In the above example, the two child classes have different business rules to implement when it comes to opening an account – mainly different opening balances.
 Because both children have a method to open the account but both children choose to do it differently means the behavior is polymorphic.

-To achieve polymorphism, inherit from a base class, then override methods and write implementation code in them.
-In addition to overriding methods, you can overload methods to achieve polymorphism.
+To achieve polymorphism, start by inheriting from a base class and then override methods while providing custom implementations.

-Overloaded methods are methods that have different signatures (i.e., different data types or number of arguments) with the same name.
-However, in TypeScript, methods aren’t overloaded by simply modifying the types or number of arguments like in some other languages.
+In addition to overriding funtions, you can use function overloading to achieve polymorphism.
+Overloaded functions are functions that have the same name but different signatures (i.e., different data types or number of arguments).
+However, in TypeScript, it is not possible to overload functions by simply modifying the types or number of arguments like in some other languages.
 To create an overload in TypeScript, you can either add optional arguments to a method, or overload function declarations in an interface and implement the interface.

 ## Abstraction